Fullmeals.

 Step 4: Combine with Lentils and Water

-Add the soaked orange lentils to the pot with the tempered spices.
+Add the soaked orange lentils to the pot with the spices.
 Pour in the hot water and stir well to combine all ingredients.

 Step 5: Boil the Dal